mamaniaharsh7/Deep-Learning-Vision/vit-based-video-captioning-multi-attention/README.md

 For each event clip:

-1. **16 evenly spaced frames** are sampled from the video.
+1. 16 evenly spaced frames are sampled from the event window.
-2. Frames are resized to **224 × 224**.
+2. Frames are resized to 224 × 224.
-3. Each frame is passed through:
+3. Each frame is passed through the pretrained model:

-google/vit-base-patch16-224
+`google/vit-base-patch16-224`

-4. The **CLS token embedding** is extracted.
+4. The CLS token embedding is extracted.

-Output per frame:
+Each frame produces a:

 768-dimensional feature vector

-Final representation for a clip:
+Final representation for an event clip:

-(16, 768) feature tensor
+(16, 768) tensor

-These features are **precomputed and stored**, avoiding end-to-end vision training.
+These visual features are precomputed and stored on disk so that the vision encoder does not need to be trained end-to-end.

 ---